AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 #### remove

-When we remove an object, the Gantt tree dispatches the "remove" event.
-Its fields are similar to ones that the "create" event has:
+When an object is removed, the Gantt tree dispatches the "remove" event.
+Its fields are similar to those the "create" event has:

-- "type": the event type (anychart.enums.EventType.TREE\_ITEM\_REMOVE)
+- "type": the event type (anychart.enums.EventType.TREE\_ITEM\_REMOVE),
-- "source": the name of the target where we're removing the object from
+- "source": the name of the target where the object is removed from,
-- "sourceIndex": the index of our source
+- "sourceIndex": the index of a source,
-- "item": a DataItem object
+- "item": a DataItem object.

 ```